ocp-devspaces-gamification/ds-challenge-05/README.md

 * Open the "src/main/java/org/acme/ChallengeResource.java" and inspect the method challengeMethod()
 * Try to put a breakpoint and you realize that they do not work and or a way to do it
 * Find out what extension is required for adding breakpoints.
 Include the required line in the file ".vscode/extensions.json"
-* Once you update the extensions.json, close the window, restart your workspace.
+* Once you update the extensions.json, restart your workspace.
 Now you should be able to put a breakpoint in the challengeMethod()
 * Rerun the quarkus application using commands "2.
 Start Development mode".
-You should see Debug functionality
+You can now use the "Run & Debug" from the navigation.
+There is a ".vscode/launch.json" already setup for you to use as a debug configuration.
 * Now fix the code, execute "curl localhost:8080/api/challenge" to see you are seeing "The Fifth Chatacter in the word "OpenShift"=[S]"

 ### Success Criteria
 * ".vscode/extensions.json" is updated with the required debug extension
-* You have used the debugger to fix the challenge() method
+* You have used the debugger to fix the challengeMethod() in "src/main/java/org/acme/ChallengeResource.java"

 ### Resources
 * https://go.microsoft.com/fwlink/?LinkId=827846
 *

-### What did we learn
+### What did we learn?
-* What we have done so far to reduce Developers pain points?
+* OpenShift DevSpaces reduces the Developers pain points.
 As a Developer, your life is getting simpler with the below
     * Automatic Extensions (Language Support for Java(TM) by Red Hat) inclusion
     * Automatic provisioning of required command line tools
     * Consistent way of building, packaging and running the programs